 Check safety ratings

 There is no such thing as a perfectly safe car.
 However, some cars can protect you and your passengers better in case of a crash.
 You can check the crash test ratings for different cars at SaferCar.gov; the cars are rated with a five-star system where five stars is the highest rating and one star is the lowest.
 When looking at frontal crash ratings, only vehicles from the same weight class can be compared.
 Another important aspect of safety is the technology that can help you to avoid a crash, such as a Vehicle Stability Control or Antilock Braking System.
+This page at the Safecar.gov website allows you to check which models offer Electronic Stability Control.
 You can read more about this at the Insurance Institute for Highway Safety website: Crash avoidance technology.

 Research ownership costs

 When you look through used car listings, often you can see used luxury cars like Mercedes-Benz or BMW advertised for the same price as a used Honda Civic or Hyundai Elantra.
 Is a used Mercedes-Benz or BMW a good deal?
 The advertised prices might be the same, but ownership costs will be much different.
 You probably already know that upscale cars like Mercedes-Benz, BMW, Volvo, Audi, Volkswagen, Acura and Lexus will cost you more in maintenance, parts and repairs.
 You will also probably have to pay more for the insurance; cost for fuel may also be different, as some luxury cars require premium gasoline.
 You can research ownership costs at Edmunds.com although they don't provide data for older cars.